Rejection and Importance Sampling based Perfect Simulation for Gibbs hard-sphere models: Introduction

 \section{Introduction}

-Perfect sampling, that is, generating unbiased samples from a target distribution, is an important and exciting area of research in stochastic simulation.
-Perfect sampling is also referred to as perfect simulation or exact sampling.
-In this paper, we consider amongst the most important families of point processes known as Gibbs point processes, that is, the family of distributions that are absolutely continuous with respect to the distribution of a Poisson point process; hereafter, the distributions of Gibbs point processes are referred as Gibbs distributions.
-Examples include area-interaction processes, Strauss processes, spatial loss systems including hard-sphere models, Ising models, among others.
-We introduce and investigate a novel methodology for generating perfect samples from Gibbs distributions.
-This methodology combines {\it importance sampling} (IS) and {\it acceptance-rejection} (AR) techniques to achieve substantial performance improvement.
-In particular, we focus on simpler hard-sphere models.
-These models can be described as a set of spheres such that their centers constitute a Poisson point process on a bounded Euclidean space conditioned that no two spheres overlap with each other.
-In statistical physics, there is a large body of work related to the hard-sphere fluid model.
-See, for e.g., \cite{Pathria72, MM40, Adams74, AS13, LM66, SRJ53, JM13, BT16}.
-The hard-sphere model is also important in modelling adsorption of latexes or proteins on solid surfaces \cite[and references therein]{TST90, SVS00}.
-Our results can be used to assess the stationary behaviour of Code Division Multiple Access (CDMA) wireless networks.
-Analysis of performance of CDMA involves viewing it as a spatial loss system where arrivals are typically assumed to be Poisson and a new call is accepted only if it guarantees that Signal-to-Interference-Noise-Ratio at each receiver is at least above a threshold value; see, e.g, \cite[and references therein]{BBK05, BBB07}.\\
+Perfect sampling, that is, generating unbiased samples from a target distribution (also referred to as perfect simulation or exact sampling), is an important and exciting area of research in stochastic simulation.
+In this paper, {we introduce and investigate a novel methodology for generating perfect samples of finite Gibbs hard-sphere models}, which are an important family of Gibbs point processes.
+Roughly, a Gibbs hard-sphere model can be described as a set of spheres such that their centers constitute a Poisson point process on a bounded Euclidean space conditioned that no two spheres overlap with each other.
+The proposed methodology combines {\it importance sampling} (IS) and {\it acceptance-rejection} (AR) techniques to achieve substantial performance improvement in certain important regimes of interest.
+In statistical physics, there is a large body of work related to the Gibbs hard-sphere models; see, e.g., \cite{Pathria72, MM40, Adams74, AS13, LM66, SRJ53, JM13, BT16}.
+These models are important also in modelling adsorption of latexes or proteins on solid surfaces \cite[and references therein]{TST90, SVS00}.
+For the analysis of wireless communication networks, it is common to use the Gibbs hard-sphere models to model base-stations in a cellular network because no two base-stations are to be normally placed closer than a certain distance from each other \cite{SKM87, Haenggi12}.
+Our results can be used to assess the stationary behaviour of Code Division Multiple Access (CDMA) wireless networks.\\